Barrick proposal to acquire Newmont hits roadblock: sources

-TORONTO, April 21 (Reuters) - The talks between Barrick Gold Corp and Newmont Mining Corp over a combination that would create a gold mining behemoth have hit a snag, but two sources close to the situation say the companies remain keen on a deal and discussions are likely to resume.
+TORONTO (Reuters) - Talks between Barrick Gold Corp (ABX.TO) and Newmont Mining Corp (NEM.N) about a potential merger have hit a snag, but sources close to the situation say the companies remain keen to reach a deal and discussions are likely to resume.

-The sources, who asked not to be named due to the sensitive nature of the situation, said the talks have hit a snag around the spin-out of certain assets from the combined entity, among other issues.
+The sources, who asked not to be named due to the sensitive nature of the situation, said the talks have stalled over the issue of the spin-out of some assets from the combined entity, which is among the hurdles to a deal.

-Following the close of the tentative deal, shareholders in the combined entity would also get shares in a new company that is likely to include assets in Australia and in New Zealand.
-But the final mix of assets in the spun out entity has not yet been agreed upon said one source, adding that new entity could include some assets from outside that region.
+After the close of a tentative deal, shareholders in the combined entity would also get shares in a new company that is likely to include assets in Australia and New Zealand.
+But the two companies have not yet agreed on a final mix of assets in the spun-out entity, said one source, adding that the new entity could include some assets from outside that region.

-The companies are also contemplating selling certain non-core assets that are not included in the spun out new entity, said one source.
+The companies are also contemplating selling some non-core assets not included in the spun-out new entity, said one source.

 Barrick and Newmont declined to comment on the matter.